-ACC 230 Financial Accounting

-BUS 260 Principles of Management
+ACC 230 Financial Accounting BUS 260 Principles of Management

-BUS 350 Marketing

-- 3. Completion of one additional upper level Business Administration course. - 4.
+- 3. Completion of two additional upper-level Business Administration courses. - 4.
 Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all courses contributing to the minor. - No upper level courses taken in completion of the minor can be used towards any other major or minor offered within the Hammack School of Business.
+A grade of "C-" or better is required in all courses contributing to the minor. - b.
+No upper-level courses taken in completion of the minor can be used towards any other major or minor offered within the Hammack School of Business.